LesMarsh/the_clock/README.md

 # the_clock
 Creates an LED version of a clock with LED blinks as hours, minutes, and seconds.
 Used in art installation.
-Repo contains two files:
+Project was run off a Raspberry Pi and neopixel strips Repo contains two files:
 - led_functions_rpi.py which contains all the functions required to run the clock
 - pipeline.py script that triggers the functions and runs the artwork